-Federal tax law contains a number of requirements and restrictions which apply to the Series 2011A Bonds, including investment restrictions, periodic payments of arbitrage profits to the United States, requirements regarding the proper use of bond proceeds and the facilities financed therewith, and certain other matters.
-The City has covenanted to comply with all requirements that must be satisfied in order for the interest on the Series 2011A Bonds to not be includable in gross income for federal income tax purposes.
-Failure to comply with certain of such covenants could cause interest on the Series 2011A Bonds to not be excludable from gross income for federal income tax purposes retroactively to the date of issuance of the Series 2011A Bonds.
+Federal tax law contains a number of requirements and restrictions which apply to the Series 2012A Bonds and the Series 2012C Bonds, including investment restrictions, periodic payments of arbitrage profits to the United States, requirements regarding the proper use of bond proceeds and the facilities financed therewith, and certain other matters.
+The City has covenanted to comply with all requirements that must be satisfied in order for the interest on the Series 2012A Bonds and the Series 2012C Bonds not to be includable in gross income for federal income tax purposes.
+Failure to comply with certain of such covenants could cause interest on the Series 2012A Bonds and the Series 2012C Bonds not to be excludable from gross income for federal income tax purposes retroactively to the date of issuance of the Series 2012A Bonds and the Series 2012C Bonds.

-Subject to the City's compliance with the above referenced covenants, under present law, in the opinion of Co-Bond Counsel, interest on the Series 2011A Bonds is not includable in gross income of the owners thereof for federal income tax purposes and is not included as an item of tax preference in computing the federal alternative minimum tax for individuals and corporations, but interest on the Series 2011A Bonds is taken into account, however, in computing an adjustment used in determining the federal alternative minimum tax for certain corporations.
+Subject to the City's compliance with the above-referenced covenants, under present law, in the opinion of Co-Bond Counsel, interest on the Series 2012A Bonds and the Series 2012C Bonds is not includable in gross income of the owners thereof for federal income tax purposes and is not included as an item of tax preference in computing the federal alternative minimum tax for individuals and corporations, but interest on the Series 2012A Bonds and the Series 2012C Bonds is taken into account, however, in computing an adjustment used in determining the federal alternative minimum tax for certain corporations.

-In rendering its opinion, Co-Bond Counsel will rely upon certifications of the City with respect to certain material facts within the City's knowledge.
+In rendering its opinion, Co-Bond Counsel will rely upon certifications of the City with respect to certain material facts within the City's knowledge and upon the mathematical computations of the yield on the Bonds and the yield on certain investments by the Verifier.
 Co-Bond Counsel's opinions represent its legal judgment based upon its review of the law and the facts that it deems relevant to render such opinion and is not a guarantee of a result.

-The Internal Revenue Code of 1986, as amended (the "Code"), includes provisions for an alternative minimum tax ("AMT") for corporations in addition to the corporate regular tax in certain cases.
+The Code includes provisions for an alternative minimum tax ("AMT") for corporations in addition to the corporate regular tax in certain cases.
 The AMT, if any, depends upon the corporation's alternative minimum taxable income ("AMTI"), which is the corporation's taxable income with certain adjustments.
 One of the adjustment items used in computing the AMTI of a corporation (with certain exceptions) is an amount equal to 75% of the excess of such corporation's "adjusted current earnings" over an amount equal to its AMTI (before such adjustment item and the alternative tax net operating loss deduction).
-"Adjusted current carnings" would include certain tax exempt interest, including interest on the Series 2011A Bonds.
+"Adjusted current earnings" would include certain tax-exempt interest, including interest on the Series 2012A Bonds and the Series 2012C Bonds.

-Ownership of the Series 2011A Bonds may result in collateral federal income tax consequences to certain taxpayers, including, without limitation, corporations subject to the branch profits tax, financial institutions, certain insurance companies, certain S corporations, individual recipients of Social Security or Railroad Retirement benefits and taxpayers who may be deemed to have incurred (or continued) indebtedness to purchase or carry tax exempt obligations.
-Prospective purchasers of the Series 2011A Bonds should consult their tax advisors as to applicability of any such collateral consequences.
+Ownership of the Series 2012A Bonds and the Series 2012C Bonds may result in collateral federal income tax consequences to certain taxpayers, including, without limitation, corporations subject to the branch profits tax, financial institutions, certain insurance companies, certain S corporations, individual recipients of Social Security or Railroad Retirement benefits and taxpayers who may be deemed to have incurred (or continued) indebtedness to purchase or carry tax-exempt obligations.
+Prospective purchasers of the Series 2012A Bonds and the Series 2012C Bonds should consult their tax advisors as to applicability of any such collateral consequences.